Erasing Undesirable Influence in Diffusion Models: Impact Statements

-Diffusion models have experienced rapid advancements and have shown the merits of generating high-quality data.
+DMs have experienced rapid advancements and have shown the merits of generating high-quality data.
 However, concerns have arisen due to their ability to memorize training data and generate inappropriate content, thereby negatively affecting the user experience and society as a whole.
 Machine unlearning emerges as a valuable tool for correcting the algorithms and enhancing user trust in the respective platforms.
 It demonstrates a commitment to responsible AI and the welfare of its user base.
-However, while unlearning protects privacy, it may also hinder the ability of relevant systems and potentially lead to biased outcomes.